openteamsinc/repos-proposal-publisher/README.md

 ## Project Stages
 <!-- Describe the project stages, including phases such as Phase 1, Phase 2, etc. -->
 <!--
-    1. Project stages cannot be empty.
-Phase 1 and Phase 2 are required.
+    1. Project stages can be empty.
     2. It must meet the Moderation Standards.
-    3. Each phase must be of minimum 20 words.
-    4. You can add more phases if needed.
+    3. You can add more phases if needed.
 -->
 ### Phase 1